Giathi-Daniel/Javascript/02-Javascript-overview/README.md

-# This is a Javascript overview with some quizes
+# This is a Javascript overview

+dkfk
 # Primitive Data Types (Stored directly in the "stack")

  - String -  Sequence of characters. "quotes" or "backticks"